aleix-abuli/vue-movies/README.md

 Serial Binger is a simple web application that allows users to browse and view details of TV shows.

+Check out a deployment of the app [here](https://serialbinger.vercel.app/).

 ![Mock up 1](./public/mockup1.png)
 ![Mock up 2](./public/mockup2_2.png)